 This simplified yet nontrivial framework enables a controlled exploration of how quantum-kinematic structures—like curvature in momentum space—can feed back into classical gravity, producing novel geometric and observational consequences.
 A related question that arises naturally is whether the masses of fundamental particles gets an upper bound of the order of Planck mass ($m_p$), if the curved momentum space owes its origin to certain Lie-algebraic type of noncommutative spacetime, as happens typically, if the deformation parameter is given by ($\frac{1}{m_p}$).
 In such a scenario it would be interesting to see how the different thermodynamical functions of BTZ blackhole gets modified and to what extent it can impact the evaporation process of the deformed BTZ blackhole.
 This is particularly interesting because the quantum tunneling process has been shown to be slowed down in presence of noncommutativity, albeit in a different context in Moyal plane \cite{Thom:2009zz}.
 Moreover, the inclusion of additional topological or geometric ingredients, such as gravitational Chern-Simons terms~\cite{Deser:1982vy, Deser:1981wh} or torsional extensions in Riemann–Cartan geometry~\cite{Mielke:1991nn, Blagojevic:2003uc}, enriches the dynamics while preserving analytical control.

-In this work, we explore how quantum features of spacetime—particularly the curvature of momentum space~\cite{Wagner:2021thc, Wagner:2021bqz} inspired by noncommutative geometry—can influence classical gravity in a semiclassical \((2+1)\)D setting.
+In this work, we explore how quantum features of spacetime—particularly the curvature of momentum space~\cite{Wagner:2021thc, Wagner:2021bqz}, inspired by noncommutative geometry—can influence classical gravity in a semiclassical $(2+1)$-dimensional setting.
 We begin with a noncommutative spacetime algebra in which the coordinates satisfy an $\mathfrak{su}(1,1)$ Lie algebra.
+Lie-algebra-type noncommutative structures and their realizations in terms of commutative coordinates and canonical momenta have been extensively studied in various dimensions, particularly in $(3+1)$ dimensions (see, e.g., \cite{Meljanac:2011,Meljanac:2008,Borowiec:2009,Kontsevich:2003,Meljanac:2017}).

 In the classical limit, this algebra gives rise to a Lie--Poisson phase space with noncommuting coordinates and commuting momenta, naturally inducing a fixed anti-de Sitter (AdS$_3$) geometry on momentum space.
-This framework illustrates a duality between noncommutative spacetime and curved momentum space, reflecting Max Born’s principle of phase space reciprocity~\cite{born1938}, which posits symmetry under the exchange \(\hat{x} \leftrightarrow \hat{p}\) as a fundamental ingredient for unifying quantum theory and gravity—a perspective recently explored by Nandi et al.~\cite{Nandi:2023tfq} to investigate the emergence of Lorentz covariance from quantum dynamics.
+This framework highlights a duality between noncommutative spacetime and curved momentum space, reflecting Max Born’s principle of phase space reciprocity~\cite{born1938}, which posits a fundamental symmetry under the exchange $\hat{x} \leftrightarrow \hat{p}$ as a guiding principle toward unifying quantum theory and gravity.
+This perspective has been further explored in recent work by Nandi et al.~\cite{Nandi:2023tfq}, where the emergence of Lorentz covariance from quantum dynamics was investigated.

 While Born's reciprocity is a central inspiration, the notion of curved momentum space has even deeper roots.
 It can be traced back to Riemann’s 1854 work on the geometry of abstract manifolds and was further developed by Finsler and Cartan into generalized geometric frameworks now known as Hamiltonian and Lagrangian geometry~\cite{Finsler1918,Cartan1934}.
 These mathematical ideas reentered physics through the works of Gol’fand and Tamm~\cite{Golfand1959,Golfand1962,Golfand1963,Tamm1965,Tamm1972}, who investigated quantum theories with curved momentum space \cite{Franchino-Vinas:2023rcc}, and ultimately led to the development of quantum groups and noncommutative geometry~\cite{Lizzi:2020tci}.\\